The Gibson

 converted to a pin bridge, the location of the bridge plate and braces

-make the conversion less than entirely sucessful.
+make the conversion less than entirely successful.
 To find a

 lightly built 12 fret, pin bridge, 14